-Regulation of Investigatory Powers Act 2000 (RIPA) sets out a framework to regulate how certain types of covert surveillance – including directed surveillance – and the use of covert human intelligence sources are carried out.
+The Regulation of Investigatory Powers Act 2000 (RIPA) sets out a framework to regulate how certain types of covert surveillance – including directed surveillance – and the use of covert human intelligence sources are carried out.
 It aims to ensure that human rights concerns are addressed at all times, and to ensure that potentially invasive surveillance is carried out only where it is a necessary and proportionate response to the situation.
 Codes of practice issued by the Home Office help public authorities assess and understand whether, and in what circumstances, it is appropriate to use these covert techniques.
 The codes also provide guidance on what procedures need to be followed in each case.

-Across the Eastbourne and Lewes areas we use covert surveillance only by exception and as a last resort.
-All officers considering covert surveillance must follow a detailed process which requires senior officers of the council to review and authorise the activity before seeking approval from a magistrate or district judge (in the case of directed surveillance the use of a covert human intelligence source) or from the Office for Communications Data Authorisations.
-Approval is dependent on a number of factors, primarily whether the proposed surveillance is necessary and proportionate.
+Across the Eastbourne and Lewes areas, we would use the above powers only by exception and as a last resort.
+Officers considering any of the these investigative techniques must follow a detailed process which requires senior officers of the council to review and authorise the activity before seeking approval from a magistrate or district judge (in the case of directed surveillance the use of a covert human intelligence source) or from the Office for Communications Data Authorisations.
+Approval is dependent on a number of factors, primarily whether the proposed investigation activity is necessary and proportionate.

 Need more information?